amitkaps/deep-learning/README.md

   - [How to learn Deep Learning in 6 months](https://towardsdatascience.com/how-to-learn-deep-learning-in-6-months-e45e40ef7d48) by @bargava

-# External References
+### External References
-These are reference material which have good explanations - visual, interactive, math or code driven in text, video or notebook format - about Machine Learning and Deep Learning.
+These are reference materials which have excellent explanations - visual, interactive, math or code driven in text, video or notebook format - about Machine Learning and Deep Learning.
 We have found them useful in our own learning journey.
+We hope they will help you in yours.

 - Basics: Python, Numpy and Math
   - Don't know **python**.
 Start with a crash course from @anadology using [Python Practice Book](https://anandology.com/python-practice-book/), (*Text, Code*)